Joey Gallo Player Props: Twins vs. Red Sox

 Joey Gallo At The Plate

-- Gallo is batting .222 with a double, three home runs and two walks.
+- Gallo is hitting .261 with a double, four home runs and two walks.

-- Gallo has gotten at least one hit twice this year in seven games, including one multi-hit game.
+- Gallo has gotten a hit in three of eight games this season (37.5%), with multiple hits twice.

-- In seven games played this year, he has hit a homer in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.